jnd18/RepData_PeerAssessment1/PA1_template.md

 ##   interval = col_integer()
 ## )
 ```

+Now, we perform just a bit of preprocessing, creating an additional variable `hours`.
+The original `interval` variable works strangely with plotting because because, for example, from 1:55 PM to 2:00 PM the `interval` jumps from 1355 to 1400, creating a gap of 45 that isn't really there.
+So we create the `hours` variable that just records the time of day in hours from 0 to 24.
+For example, 1:30 PM becomes 13.5.

 ```r
 data %<>% mutate(hours = floor(interval / 100) + (interval %% 100) / 60) %>%